The Bleriot Memorial: Tribute to a Historic Flight

 The first person to fly the English Channel in an airplane was a Frenchman called Louis Bleriot.
-The flight took place on 25 July 1909 and won Bleriot a prize of £1,000 from the Daily Mail.
+Louis Blériot took to the skies on July 25, 1909, in his Blériot XI aircraft.
+He won a prize of £1,000 from the Daily Mail.
 An earlier attempt five days earlier, by Englishman Herbert Latham, had ended when he had ditched in the sea.

 Bleriot, a motorcar headlamp manufacturer, had injured his foot and walked to his plane with the aid of crutches.
 He took off at 4.37am and, guided by smoke from a French destroyer, he spotted St Margaret’s Bay.
 Turning towards Dover he was caught by the wind and made a crash landing in Northfall Meadow, behind the Castle, breaking the undercarriage and propeller.
 The whole journey had taken 20 minutes.